Non-Dilutive Funding for Startups: Guide for UK Founders

 Loans

-You borrow money from a bank or financial institution that must be repaid with interest, without giving up any equity.
+Loans involve borrowing money from a bank or financial institution that must be repaid with interest, without giving up any equity.
 Interest can be fixed or based on your turnover (called revenue-based financing).

 A business loan could be a smart funding choice if you…

-have a proven revenue model and a clear plan for growth (so you can safely repay the loan plus interest)
+- have a proven revenue model and a clear plan for growth (so you can safely repay the loan plus interest)

-have significant upfront costs like equipment, premises, or inventory
+- have significant upfront costs like equipment, premises, or inventory

-will benefit from building up your creditworthiness
+- will benefit from building up your creditworthiness

 One option is a Start Up Loan from the British Business Bank.
 If you’ve traded for less than three years and meet other criteria, you could receive a loan for up to £25,000 (although the average is typically under £10,000).